-Nutria have been observed on the lowland pastures and wetlands throughout the Refuge.
-These animals like the ditch banks between the pastures and use the high vegetation as cover.
-They also burrow into dikes threatening the integrity of these structures.
-Feral cats have also been observed on Cannery Hill and in some lowland pastures.
-There have not been reports of the New Zealand mudsnail within the estuarine areas of the Refuge and the extent of infestation is unknown.
+Nutria and feral cats have been observed on the lowland marsh areas of the Refuge.
+These animals like the ditch banks and use the high vegetation as cover.
+The New Zealand mudsnail is located in the Millport Slough area and likely occurs in other estuarine areas of the Refuge; however, the extent of infestation is unknown.